euan-forrester/photo-recommender/README.md

 - Have ECS running in > 1 availability zone (see examples in the links in the README in the elastic-container-service module)
 - Make a build pipeline
+- Have queues in > 1 availabilty zone
+- Metrics and alarms